finanalyst/raku-pod-render/Pod2HTML2.md

 The `html` files use the default templates, or templates in a `html-templates.raku` file in the current working directory.

 # Exported Subroutines
-Two functions are exported to provide backwards compatibility with legacy Pod::To::HTML module.
+Two functions are exported to provide backwards compatibility with legacy Pod::To::HTML2 module.
 They map onto the methods described above.

 Only those options actually tested will be supported.